ibm-cloud-docs/satellite/locations.md

 ## Sizing your {{site.data.keyword.satelliteshort}} location
 {: #location-sizing}

 Because your {{site.data.keyword.satelliteshort}} location represents your own data center and infrastructure resources, the size of the location can be flexible according to what you want.
-You are not limited in the number of hosts that you add to a location.
+You are not limited in the number of hosts that you attach to a location.
 However, as you plan your {{site.data.keyword.satelliteshort}} strategy, keep in mind the following sizing considerations.
 {: shortdesc}

 1. Set up a highly available location control plane worker with enough compute capacity to manage the resources in your {{site.data.keyword.satelliteshort}} location.
-   *  **Minimum size**: To get started, you must add and assign at least 3 hosts that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) of 4 vCPU, 16 GB memory, and 100 GB storage.
+   *  **Minimum size**: To get started, you must attach and assign at least 3 hosts that meet the [minimum requirements](/docs/satellite?topic=satellite-host-reqs) of 4 vCPU, 16 GB memory, and 100 GB storage.
 You assign these hosts to 3 separate zones.
 The minimum of 3 hosts for the location control plane is for demonstration purposes.
-To continue to use the location for production workloads, [add more hosts to the location control plane](#control-plane-scale) in multiples of 3, such as 6, 9, or 12 hosts.
+To continue to use the location for production workloads, [attach more hosts to the location control plane](#control-plane-scale) in multiples of 3, such as 6, 9, or 12 hosts.
    *  **High availability**: When you assign hosts to the location control plane, assign the hosts evenly across each of the 3 available zones of your {{site.data.keyword.cloud_notm}} multizone metro that you selected during location creation.
 To make the location control plane highly available, make sure that the underlying hosts are in separate zones in your physical infrastructure environment.
 For example, you might assign 2 hosts each that run in 3 separate availability zones in your cloud provider, or that run in 3 separate physical systems in your own data center.
 You do not have to meet specific requirements for a "zone," but the separate zones must provide availability for system maintenance operations.
 For example, if 1 zone becomes unavailable due to a failure, or if 1 host becomes unavailable due to updating, the remaining 2 zones are still available to run control plane operations.
 A poor high availability setup is 2 hosts that are virtual machines on the same hypervisor, because servicing the underlying hardware such as to update the machine would make both hosts become unavailable.
 For more information, see [High availability for {{site.data.keyword.satellitelong_notm}}](/docs/satellite?topic=satellite-ha).
    *  **Compute capacity**: {{site.data.keyword.satelliteshort}} monitors your location for capacity.
-When the location reaches 70% capacity, you see a warning status to notify you to add more hosts to the location.
-If the location reaches 80% capacity, the state changes to **critical** and you see another warning that tells you to add more hosts to the location.
+When the location reaches 70% capacity, you see a warning status to notify you to attach more hosts to the location.
+If the location reaches 80% capacity, the state changes to **critical** and you see another warning that tells you to attach more hosts to the location.
 2. Plan to keep **at least 3 extra hosts** attached and unassigned to your location.
 When you have extra hosts, then IBM can assign the hosts to your location control plane automatically when the location reaches the warning capacity threshold or an unhealthy host needs to be replaced.
-3. To decide on the size and number of hosts to add to your clusters, consider the workloads that you want to run in the location.
+3. To decide on the size and number of hosts to attach to your clusters, consider the workloads that you want to run in the location.
 Review the [{{site.data.keyword.openshiftlong_notm}} documentation](/docs/openshift?topic=openshift-strategy#sizing) for guidance about the following considerations:
    * How many resources does my app require?
    * What else besides my app might use resources in the cluster?
    * What type of availability do I want my workload to have?